jaraonthe-dot-net/ASB/doc/Built-in Functions.md

 - `*_s` interpretes the given value as two's-complement number, printing it as a decimal number with prepended minus sign if it is negative.
 - `*_x` prints the given value as a hexadecimal number, prepended with "0x".
+- `*_o` prints the given value as an octal number, prepended with "0".
 - `*_b` prints the given value as a binary number, prepended with "0b".

 `&println_*` additionally prints a Newline character after the output.